Richard-Kovalcik/Kovalcik_Furi/README.md

 *A brief explanation of the main.c*

 I begin by creating 4  arrays for storing the number of pulses triggered, the converted data in radians, the time data, and the velocity data.
 I then create a packed struct for storing the data that I want to transmit over UDP.
-I then configure my IP adddress and the password of the desired router. **Make sure the port number is the same in this code and in the ros2 publisher** I then create a function for convertiong the gathered values into a velocity in radians per second.
+I configure the IP adddress and password of the desired router. **Make sure the port number is the same in this code and in the ros2 publisher**.
+I create a function for convertiong the gathered values into a velocity in radians per second.
 After this, I create 6 interrupt service routines that handle the data collection. **Make sure to add IRAM_ATTR to designate a memory location for storing the data**.
-In the setup I attact all of the interrupt routines to the rising edge of each pin.
+In the setup I attach all of the interrupt routines to the rising edge of each pin.
 I initiate a wifi connection.
-In my main loop I print the data for debugging purposes and write the data over UDP using the Arduino UDP library.
+In my main loop I print some of the gathered the data for debugging purpose, and write the struct data over UDP.

 **data_processing**